Hero Image

 Project 2025 proposes implementing just two income tax brackets, which would raise taxes on Americans in the current lower brackets and lower taxes on Americans in the upper brackets.
 Project 2025 would repeal the corporate minimum tax and lower the corporate tax rate from 21% to 18% – resulting in a $500 billion tax cut for corporations and the lowest corporate tax rate in 80 years.
 (Page 696)

-Rep. Fitzpatrick voted for the Trump tax cuts and supports legislation to make the Trump tax cuts for the wealthy permanent.
-Rep. Fitzpatrick co-sponsored the Main Street Tax Certainty Act, which would extend the tax breaks for the ultra-wealthy and give tax breaks to big corporations.
+Rep. Fitzpatrick supports legislation to make the Trump tax cuts for the wealthy permanent.
+He co-sponsored the Main Street Tax Certainty Act, which would extend tax breaks for the ultra-wealthy and would give tax breaks to big corporations.

 Raising home energy costs